johnwcowan/r7rs-work/KeywordSyntax.md

 If we adopt the foo: style, Gambit, Chicken, Kawa, STklos, Bigloo, S7 will work out of the box, and Guile will support it with an option.

-If we adopt the #:foo style, PLT, Chicken, Bigloo, Guile, S7 will work out of the box.
+If we adopt the #:foo style, Racket, Chicken, Bigloo, Guile, S7, Kawa will work out of the box.